sandra-liedtke/ti_scraper/README.md

 IMPORTANT: Each of the scripts uses a configuration file which allows a fast and easy customization.
 Before the scripts are executed for the first time, the configuration settings should be checked and adjusted if necessary. </br>
 Further options to adjust and extend the scripts are described in the file [Extensibility (en)](Extensibility(en).md).

-This work is licensed under an MIT License.
+This work is licensed under an MIT License.<br/>
 © 2023 Sandra Liedtke.

 ### Configuration Options